Aldridgexia/qdgarden/docs/database.md

 - eventual consistency: a specific form of weak consistency, with certain time, all reads eventually will have same update to date view

 Q4: what is optimistic lock and pessimistic lock?

+A4: optimistic lock does not acquire locks on data resources until the transaction is ready to commit. pessimistic lock acquires locks as soon as data resources are accessed.